afashanu3/DEPLOY4CUSTOMAPP/README.md

 Solution:sudo amazon-linux-extras install epel

 #### Jenkins issues
-2 errors that were

-Solutions were creating a new private token re adding files to repository as well as

-Elastic Beanstalk kept coming up as degraded
+- Elastic Beanstalk kept coming up as degraded
-Solution: Changing app.py to application.py
-as well as requirement.py to requirements.py
+Solution: Changing app.py to application.py as well as requirement.py to requirements.py

 I chose to do this application because it was a great debate.
 Everyday in terms of twitter,barbershops,parks,households this conversation comes up.
 I am a big fan of all 3 players.
 Basketball is a topic that creates great debate and is very polarizing and I wanted to create something that added to that discussion.
 In terms of python a great way to practice if statements.